toddcf/code-snippets/git/commands/commands.md

 ## Log

-`git log` will show a list of the commits you've made (with their messages), in descending order.
+`git log` will show a list of the commits you've made (with their messages) in your current branch, in descending order.

 TROUBLESHOOTING: